AKHIL-DyC/polybar_configs/README.md

 ```bash
   chmod +x poly.sh.desktop
 ```
-restart,most probably it should work if it didnt google it
+restart,most probably it should work if it didnt google the issue

 #Polybar